gengstrand/clojure-news-feed/README.md

 ### perf3

 Instead of a map reduce job, the news feed performance data is aggregated once a minute and sent to elastic search.

+### perf4

+A micro-service written in Java with the vert.x framework.
+It is intended to be called by kong.
+It aggregates performance data then sends it to elastic search in batches.

+### perf5

+A CLI tool that queries either elastic search or solr performance statistics and writes out per time period metrics to the console.

 ### etl